CollectorOfJack/CollectorOfJack.github.io/series/tasters.md

 THe Tasters' series ended with the #7 release, 14E19 'Twin' Blend | Whiskey, and was then replaced with the Distillery Series which currently has 4 releases with a 6th originally scheduled for April 2024.

+Both of these series have been released in simple 375ml bottles.

 ## Tennessee Tasters' Series
 # [Tennessee Tasters' High Angel's Share Barrels (2018)](/HighAngelsShare)
 # [Tennessee Tasters' Hickory Smoked (2018)](/HickorySmoked)